discordjs/guide/guide/command-handling/adding-features.md

 	}
 ```

-In this short (but necessary) refactor, we:
+In this short (but necessary) refactor, you:

-1. Renamed the original `command` variable to `commandName` (to be descriptive about what it actually is, and so that we can name one of our variables as `command` later).
+1. Renamed the original `command` variable to `commandName` (to be descriptive about what it actually is, and so that you can name one of our variables as `command` later).
 2. Changed the following if statement appropriately.
 3. Made a variable named `command` which is the actual command object.
 4. Changed the line inside the try/catch statement to use the `command` variable instead.

-Now we can start adding features!
+Now you can start adding features!

 ### Required arguments